To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Task Allocation Planning

-In the first step, considering the agents' set $A=\big\{\textit{human}, \textit{robot}\big\}$, the task $\tau = \left\{\tau_1, \tau_2, \dots, \tau_m\right\}$, and the subtasks' associated assignment costs to the human and robot $C_{\tau_i}\big( a\big), a \in A$, the robot first seeks an optimal task allocation. $m$ is the number of subtasks that are not completed yet or need to be fixed.
+In the first step, the robot seeks an optimal task allocation given the set of agents \( A = \{\textit{human}, \textit{robot}\} \) and the set of subtasks \( \tau = \{\tau_1, \tau_2, \dots, \tau_m\} \), where \( m \) represents the number of subtasks that are incomplete or need to be fixed.
+The function \( C_{\tau_i}(a) \) represents the cost incurred by assigning task \( \tau_i \) to the agent \( a \in A \).
+This cost considers not only the time required for the agent to complete the subtask but also factors in the human agent’s performance and preferences.
+In Section~\ref{sec:planning}, Eq.~\ref{eq:cost}, we elaborate on how to implement this function for the specific scenario designed, which can be generalized to various other scenarios with some modifications.

 Subsequently, if necessary, a new set of subtasks $\tau_\textit{new} = \tau \cup \tau_\textit{allocate}$ is generated, including actions needed to allocate subtasks to the human $\tau_\textit{allocate}$.
 For example, in a sorting task, the robot may place a box on the human agent's side to indicate that the sorting of this box has been assigned to them.
 This additional subtask, which requires a certain amount of time, is needed as part of the task allocation process.
 The task scheduler utilizes the derived optimal task allocation and $\tau_\textit{new}$ to determine an optimal task schedule.
 If the solution achieved in the task allocation phase proves infeasible during the task scheduling phase, the first step must be repeated to obtain a revised allocation.